bartmate/SudokuEditor/README.md

 * Killer Cages
 * Out-of-grid clues (like sandwich clues)
 * Out-of-grid diagonal arrows + diagonal sums
+* Coloring (as part of puzzle, not as part of solution which is supported already)

 Further plans for solution-related functionalities:
 * Highlighting naked singles